 Meeting Others or Dating With Anxiety

-So if socialization is healthy and important, how does a person with anxiety actually manage their condition long enough to be able to go out and meet people—let alone try dating?
+So if socialization is healthy and important, how does a person with anxiety actually manage their condition long enough to be able to go out and meet people—let alone try dating with anxiety?
 The answer will depend on your circumstances.
 We’re all different people with unique needs and backgrounds.
 Even if you and someone else share the same type of anxiety, you probably have different symptoms, triggers, and past traumas.
 Even so, there are still plenty of ways to work around anxiety—and most of them are simple.

 One easy way to limit anxiety is to involve yourself in the planning.
 Not knowing the details of an upcoming event is a major source of anxiety for many people.
 Voicing your desires and helping with the planning will keep you involved and allow you to find solutions to other potential triggers.
 If being reliant on your date for transportation worries you, suggest taking separate cars.
 You might also try a double date if you both have friends available, which gives you someone you can rely on.